top of page

 Working papers and R&Rs

-Train to opportunity: The effect of infrastructure on intergenerational mobility, February 2024 (R&R Economic Journal), with Costas-Fernandez Julián and Mohnen Myra
+Train to opportunity: The effect of infrastructure on intergenerational mobility, March 2025 (R&R Economic Journal), with Costas-Fernandez Julián and Mohnen Myra [Online Appendix]

-Can transport infrastructure promote long-term labor opportunities and break the occupation tie between parents and their children?
-We estimate the causal effect of access to the railroad network on intergenerational mobility in nineteenth-century England and Wales.
-We determine how proximity to the nearest station affected occupational mobility and leverage the as-good-as-random opening of built and planned train stations to address endogeneity in proximity.
-Sons residing 5 km closer to a station were 2% more likely to pursue a different occupation than their fathers and 6% more likely to experience upward mobility, primarily driven by improved local labor opportunities.
+Can transport infrastructure promote long-term labour opportunities and break the occupation tie between parents and their children?
+We estimate the causal effect of access to the railway network on occupational attainment and intergenerational mobility in nineteenth- and early twentieth-century England and Wales.
+We determine how proximity to the nearest in-service station affected occupational attainment and leverage the as-good-as-random opening of built and planned train stations to address endogeneity in proximity.
+Sons residing 5 km closer to a station were more likely to transition out of farming and into industrial and commercial occupations, with many moving into the top quartile of occupational ranking.
+Sons with better railway access were 2% more likely to pursue a different occupation than their fathers and 6% more likely to experience upward mobility, driven primarily by improved local labour opportunities.

-Critical mass in collective action, August 2023 (R&R Journal of the Economic Science Association), with Ginzburg Boris and Lekfuangfu Warn
+Critical mass in collective action, November 2024 (submitted), with Ginzburg Boris and Lekfuangfu Warn

 Using a laboratory experiment, we study the incentives of individuals to contribute to a public good that is provided if and only if the fraction of contributors reaches a certain threshold.
 We jointly vary the size of the group, the cost of contributing, the required threshold, and the framing of contributions (giving to the common pool, or not taking from the common pool).
 We find that a higher threshold makes individuals more likely to contribute.
 The effect is strong enough that in a small group, raising the required threshold increases the probability that the public good is provided.
 In larger groups, however, the effect disappears.
 At the same time, we do not find a consistent effect of framing on the probability of contributing or on the likelihood of success.